 - Place the wooden logs on the bottom.
 Then place a new layer of wooden logs across the bottom layer and then a third layer on the top.
 This makes a square, stable construction.
 Lay dry materials, such as dry spruce, on the top.

 - Use matches to ignite the wood from the top.
-When the structure is airy enough, the dry parts will fall down into the humid part and even the wettest material will catch fire.
+When the structure is airy enough, the dry parts will fall into the humid part and even the wettest material will catch fire.
 Then you can enjoy the fire for hours.
 After lighting the fire, throw the matches into the fire.

-- Remember to never leave a campfire unattended.
+- Remember, never leave a campfire unattended.

 - Remember to tidy the campfire site of rubbish before leaving.
 Try to leave as little trace as possible.